 Tranquil, female-only hostel in the city centre!

 Recommended by: Jeanette Cheney, Traveling Honeybird

 There’s nothing quite like a smiling face when you walk into a hostel in a wonderfully new and strange city.
 This was the first thing I saw when I walked into St Christopher’s The Oasis Hostel in London.

-I had an small inkling that I was in good hands with the ease of booking myself a private room and the superb directions to get from the airport to the hostel via the tube.
-After a day waltzing around London in a jet lagged haze, I came back to my room and was immediately impressed by the cleanliness of the room and facilities, as well as the additional safety for female travellers.
-The staff here went above and beyond, with their local knowledge and tips to see the most of London on a budget.
+I had a small inkling that I was in good hands with the ease of booking myself a private room and the superb directions to get from the airport to the hostel via the tube.
+After a day waltzing around London in a jet-lagged haze, I came back to my room and was immediately impressed by the cleanliness of the room and facilities, as well as the additional safety for female travellers.
+The staff here went above and beyond, with their local knowledge and tips to see most of London on a budget.

 The Oasis really was exactly that.
 An oasis away from the hustle and bustle of London Street life.
 My room came complete with fresh linen, towels, excellent wifi and in the morning a breakfast fit for a hostel queen.
 Read more.

 The best private rooms, in an ideal location!

 I love the St.Christopher’s Inns chain of hostels.
 However, it’s their newest hostel, just minutes away from Liverpool Street station, that I’ve really fallen for.
 The location was so unique.
 The hostel is located above “The Flying Horse” pub in the financial/business district of East London.
 So, unlike most parts of London, the streets are relatively quiet.
 You’ll be sleeping like a baby!